 The Roots of Progress Fellowship

-The 2024 Roots of Progress
+The 2025 Roots of Progress

 Blog-Building Intensive

+Join our third fellowship cohort.
 Write essays about progress.
 Make progress real.

 We need a new philosophy of progress.

 The progress of the last few centuries—in science, technology, industry, and the economy—is one of the greatest achievements of humanity.
 But to keep this upward trend going, we must believe that continued progress is both possible and desirable.
 The 19th century believed in the power of technology and industry to better humanity, but in the 20th century, this belief gave way to skepticism and distrust.
-It’s time for a new generation of intellectuals to help the world understand and appreciate progress.
+It’s time for a new generation of intellectuals to help the world understand and appreciate progress

 The Roots of Progress Fellowship exists to empower intellectual entrepreneurs for progress.